Murdaugh judge’s own legal story unfolded in South Carolina

 “As a member of the legal community — and a well-known member of the legal community — you practiced law before me, and we’ve seen each other at various occasions throughout the years,” he said.

 Newman’s 40-year-old son, Brian, died just weeks before the Murdaugh trial would pull Newman away from his home for more than a month.
+Brian Newman, a former Columbia city councilman, died of a cardiac issue, according to The State newspaper in Columbia.

-As he handed down Murdaugh’s sentence for killing his own son, he added a small extra touch.
+On Friday, as the judge handed down Murdaugh’s sentence for killing his own son, he added a small extra touch.

 “For the murder of Paul Murdaugh, whom you probably loved so much, I sentence you to prison for murdering him for the rest of your natural life,” Newman said.